Financial Planning, Undergraduate Certificate

 The purpose of the Financial Planning Certificate is to provide educational curriculum to students that will satisfy the Certified Financial Planning (CFP) Board’s requirements.
-Typically, the CFP designation requires students to take additional courses in addition to their bachelor’s programs.
+Typically, the CFP designation requires students to take additional courses beyond their bachelor’s programs.
 However, with the Financial Planning Certificate, students will be able to complete all educational requirements in a typical four-year time period.
-Eventually, students earning a Finance major with a Certificate in Financial Planning will be eligible to sit for the CFP Board exam, which is a required component to earn the CFP designation.
+Eventually, students earning a Certificate in Financial Planning will be eligible to sit for the CFP Board exam, which is a required component to earn the CFP designation.

 In order to be approved as a CFP Board Registered Program, we have developed the NAU Financial Planning Program.
 The CFP Board requires that their 72 Learning Objectives (LO) be included in the program courses.
-If students wish to earn a CFP designation they can earn the Certificate in Financial Planning (6 courses) and take 3 additional existing courses in the Finance area.
-The 9 total courses cover the 72 LO required by the CFP Board.
+The 7 total courses cover the 72 LO required by the CFP Board.
 By the end of the program, students will have knowledge of topics including investment planning, tax planning, estate planning, retirement planning, insurance and risk management, ethics, and financial plan development.
 While the Certificate in Financial Planning is included in the NAU Financial Planning Program, students can earn the Certificate separate from this program and are not required to meet the CFP Board education requirements.
 Through the Financial Planning Certificate, students will learn topics and skills that will help them succeed as a CFP professional.
 Additionally, students will learn how to write a comprehensive financial plan as it pertains to real-world clients and situations

 Students will have countless career opportunities available to them post-graduation.
-With the CFP designation, students can choose to work for a firm or as individual business own.
-However, there are several opportunities that exist beyond the CFP designation.
-Some of these include positions within various types of financial institutions such as banks, investment firms, and the insurance industry.
+With the CFP designation, students can choose to work for a firm or as individual business owner.
+In addition, there are several other opportunities that exist with the CFP designation including positions within financial institutions such as banks, investment firms, and the insurance industry.

 Student Learning Outcomes